c20d-us/TootRSS/README.md

 ## Usage
 ```
-usage: tootrss [-h] [-a] [-c] [-m] [-q] [-v] [-k FERNET_KEY]
+usage: tootrss [-h] [-a] [-c] [-k FERNET_KEY] [-m] [-q] [-v]

 A utility to toot rss posts to Mastodon

 optional arguments:
   -h, --help            show this help message and exit
   -a, --ask_key         ask user to input the Fernet key
-  -c, --cache           build the feed cache - do not toot
+  -c, --cache           just build the feed cache, do not toot
+  -k FERNET_KEY, --fernet_key FERNET_KEY
+                        the Fernet key used to ecrypt tokens
   -m, --make_table      create the feed cache table if it does not exist
   -q, --quiet           suppress all progress messages
-  -v, --verbose         provide additional progress messaging
+  -v, --verbose         provide additional progress messages
-  -k FERNET_KEY, --fernet_key FERNET_KEY
-                        the Fernet key used to ecrypt tokens
 ```

 ## Examples